N2-Sys/Lab-DPDK-l3-forward/README.md

 For each terminal machine and the network port on the second machine, you need to create N virtual networks, each containing one NIC on machine number one and one NIC on machine number two.

-For the NIC used to emulate N machines on machine one, its IP should be set in the 10.1.1.0/24 IP domain.
+For the NIC used to emulate N machines on machine one, its IP would be set in the 10.1.1.0/24 IP domain by test program automatically. (**You should not use any address from this region and N should not exceed 255**)
 Set the IP of the NIC used to test program interactions to 10.1.0.1.
 On machine number two, set the IP of the NIC used to test program interactions to 10.1.0.2.

 ## Implement a simple L3 forward